Automobile accessory power: Vacuum

 Such systems tend to be unreliable with age as the vacuum tubing becomes brittle and susceptible to leaks.

 Pneumatic

 Pneumatic (compressed air) systems are rarely found in passenger cars.

 Larger vehicles often use air brakes and the pressure may be used to drive other systems.
 Windshield wipers, automatic gear boxes, and other common hydraulic or vacuum powered accessories are often adapted.
 On buses where the engine is often at the rear of the vehicle, compressed air may be used for the throttle and clutch.

 Bus doors are typically air powered, as well as the steps and the suspension, allowing the bus to lower itself or "kneel" at stops to allow passengers on or off.

+Central tire inflation system, differential lock, air suspension and to power pneumatic tools.